rspamd/rspamd/doc/markdown/modules/multimap.md

 * `tld` - matches TLD (top level domain) part of urls
 * `full` - matches the complete URL not the hostname
 * `is_phished` - matches hostname but if and only if the URL is phished (e.g. pretended to be from another domain)
+* `regexp:/re/` - extracts generic information using the specified regular expression from the hostname
+* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the TLD part
+* `full:regexp:/re/` - extracts generic information using the specified regular expression from the full URL text

 Here are some examples of pre-filter configurations: